razorpro9991/AirBnB_clone/README.md

 ## Installation:

-To set up HolbertonBnB on your local machine, follow these steps:
+To set up HolbertonBnB on your local machine, follow the steps below:

 1. Clone the repository: